Does Your Dog Have a Mast Cell Tumor?

 Diagnosing a mast cell tumor can be done by your veterinarian with a quick procedure called a fine needle aspirate (FNA).
 Your vet will insert a needle into the lump and suck out some material, which is then put on a slide to examine under a microscope.
 Mast cell tumors are easy to identify because of their granules.

-The next step is to stage the tumor, or determine how severe it is.
+The next step is to stage the tumor to determine how severe it is.
 This is often done by taking a biopsy and sending it out to a lab for a histopathology report.
 The pathologist will examine the biopsy under a microscope.
 Other things that can be useful for grading and determining the best treatment plan include lymph node aspirates, radiographs (x-rays), blood work, and a bone marrow biopsy, all to evaluate if the cancer has spread.

 Treatment for Mast Cell Tumors in Dogs